jaredboice/daniel-san/README.md

 const bigSnapshots = findSnapshotsGreaterThanAmount({ collection: danielSan.events, amount: 3000, propertyKey: 'endBalance' });
 const smallSnapshots = findSnapshotsLessThanAmount({ collection: danielSan.rules, amount: 0, propertyKey: 'convertedAmount' });
 const rulesToRetire = findRulesToRetire({ danielSan }); // finds rules with a dateEnd lower than the dateStart value of the main danielSan tree trunk.
-// rules are auto retired during the buget projection process however so if you want to find rules that you need to retire/
+// rules are auto retired during the budget projection process however so if you want to find rules that you need to retire/
-// then make sure you perform it on a clean instance of danielSan prior to running it through findBalance() const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey: 'youCouldEvenAddACustomProperty' }); // eg. propertyKey: 'timeStart' const eventsWithValues = findEventsByPropertyKeyAndValues({ events: danielSan.events, propertyKey: 'name', searchValues: ['groceries', 'movie tickets', 'concert tickets'] }); // eg. propertyKey: 'group', searchValues: ['Group 1', 'Group 2'] const eventsContainingSubstringInField = findEventsWithPropertyKeyContainingSubstring({ events: danielSan.events, propertyKey: 'name', substring: 'tickets' }); // eg. propertyKey: 'type', substring: 'ROUTINE'
+// then make sure you perform it on the original danielSan and not the one returned from findBalance() const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey: 'youCouldEvenAddACustomProperty' }); // eg. propertyKey: 'timeStart' const eventsWithValues = findEventsByPropertyKeyAndValues({ events: danielSan.events, propertyKey: 'name', searchValues: ['groceries', 'movie tickets', 'concert tickets'] }); // eg. propertyKey: 'group', searchValues: ['Group 1', 'Group 2'] const eventsContainingSubstringInField = findEventsWithPropertyKeyContainingSubstring({ events: danielSan.events, propertyKey: 'name', substring: 'tickets' }); // eg. propertyKey: 'type', substring: 'ROUTINE'